Xzerdious/BioFire-V.0.0.2/README.md

-# Sorry, but this project has been cancelled (You can still read the story in one of the files)
+# Sorry, but this project has been put on hold (You can still read the first part of the story in a file)